jojozhuang/jojozhuang.github.io/_portfolio/course-player-xamarin.md

 category: mobile
 ---

-> This `iOS` app is developed by [Xamarin](https://xamarin.com/), which is a tool for developing cross-platform mobile apps.
-The core function of this app is to play course video with screenshot and whiteboard refreshed synchronously.
-It is a prototype for my investigation of cross-platform solution for online course system.
+> This `iOS` app is developed by [Xamarin](https://xamarin.com/).
+It's a tool for developing cross-platform mobile apps.
+The core function of this app is to play course video with screenshot and whiteboard synchronized.
+It is a prototype for my investigation of cross-platform solution for mobile app development.

 ## 1. Background
 DePaul University has an internal developed Course OnLine (COL) system.
 It captures the essential components of an in-class lecture, which contains audios, videos, whiteboard notes and PPTs.
 Afterwards, all of them are synchronized into a single and flexible online interface.
 Our team is responsible for supporting students to watch these recordings.
 We have already released several tools, like the flash player(see the below screenshot) and Silverlight player, which are used through web browser.